PTSD And Me: Dating Someone With PTSD (Post-Traumatic Stress Disorder)

 What should you not say to someone with PTSD?

-How can I be a good partner with someone with PTSD complex?
+How can I be a good partner if I am dating someone with a PTSD complex?

 Do people with PTSD push loved ones away?

-Can PTSD make you clingy?
+Can PTSD or trauma make you clingy?

 What does untreated PTSD look like?